 Basketball players need so many physical qualities that to continue to train without a workout plan can be naive and might not get you the best results.
 Each plan should be significant to an individual player and should focus on each individual’s needs from addressing weaknesses to strengthen, injury potential as well as key movement patterns.

 Having a knowledge of movement patterns and injury potential should start to shape part of the programme.
 These include ankle and knee injuries, lower back pain and injury with regards to injury and movement patterns include jumping and short sprint performance as well as strong upper and lower body stability for coming into contact and not getting dominated on the court.
 First of all, you need to do some tests to determine your baseline measurements and be able to quantify your improvements.

 Vertical Jump Power

-Using a jump matt if available, or standing against a wall.
-On a jump matt follow the operational procedures, jumping high as you can both with and without the use of arms.
+Using a jump mat if available, or standing against a wall.
+On a jump mat follow the operational procedures, jumping high as you can both with and without the use of arms.
 Against a wall, put some chalk on your fingers and reach as high as you can with a flat foot.
 Then jump high as you can and reach to put a new chalk market the top of your jump.
-Measure the distance between the two (wipe clean when finished)!
+Measure the distance between the two.
 Repeat 3 times and take the average and the maximum.